sucho-archiving/sucho-archiving.github.io/pages/workflow.md

 * **Link collection**: Teammates will have edit access to our working spreadsheet.
 You should add newly discovered links to the Browsertrix tab first, because it will automatically check for duplicates found elsewhere.
 If it's not a duplicate (i.e. doesn't turn magenta), please also add it to the Internet Archive tab, because there are two capture processes running at the same time for different purposes.
 * **Internet Archive**: Newly submitted links get added to the InternetArchive tab of our working sheet (along with Browsertrix, described below).
 Volunteers make sure that the sites are thoroughly captured by the Wayback Machine, including sub-pages.
-* **Manual WebRecorder**: While many of our sites can be captured by the automated system called Browsertrix, some of them (and some special features such as virtual tours within a site) need a human being to navigate the site while recording it.
-Join the Manual WebRecorder team if you like browsing museum and library websites!
-Visit the [Manual WebRecorder tutorial](/webrecorder-plugin-instructions) for more process specifics.
+* **Manual Webrecorder**: While many of our sites can be captured by the automated system called Browsertrix, some of them (and some special features such as virtual tours within a site) need a human being to navigate the site while recording it.
+Join the Manual Webrecorder team if you like browsing museum and library websites!
+Visit the [ArchiveWeb.page tutorial](/webrecorder-plugin-instructions) for more process specifics.
 * **Metadata (great for cataloging librarians)**: Some volunteers have uploaded files (e.g. PDFs, images, etc.) from Ukrainian repositories to the Internet Archive.
 The Metadata group fills out a separate metadata spreadsheet with metadata about those items based on information in our working spreadsheet.
 This information is periodically uploaded to the Intenet Archive.
 Visit the [Metadata tutorial](https://docs.google.com/document/d/1qpax1HQmWOVXqbA9NTCU4WBZNWKfLPhUTqxs7s94Jas/edit#) for more process specifics.

 ### High tech helping